 (****) flavoured tea is tea with flavourings and certain food ingredients with flavouring properties, as defined in Regulation (EC) No 1334/2008. of the European Parliament and of the Council of 16 December 2008 on flavourings and certain food ingredients with flavouring properties for use in and on foods of the Council of 16 December 2008 for use in and on foods.

 For teas with fruits and other herbs, the provisions of article 2 of Regulation (EC) 1881/2006 apply

-(*****) Herbal ingredients include extracts from Camellia sinensis
+(*****) Herbal ingredients include extracts also from Camellia sinensis